 - If you have larger feet, you may struggle to pull them on over boots.

-How they’re holding up: Matt’s been testing these pants for over two and a half years now.
-They’re still one of his favorite options for big mountain ascents where grim weather is a given.
-The waterproofing (having been looked after) has continued to work perfectly and the articulation offered has made them his choice when it comes to comfort for steeper trails.
+How they’re holding up: I’ve been testing these pants for over two and a half years now.
+They’re still one of my favorite options for big mountain ascents where grim weather is a given.
+The waterproofing (having been looked after) has continued to work perfectly and the articulation offered has made them my choice when it comes to comfort for steeper trails.

-Whilst they are pricey, we still have a pretty big fondness for the Beta Pants from Arc’teryx.
-They’re fantastic rain pants and particually love them on heavy mountain days as the range of motion they offer has kept us feeling comfortable when big strides are needed (and where some others have failed).
+While they are pricey, I have a pretty big soft spot for the Beta Pants from Arc’teryx.
+They’re fantastic rain pants and I particularly love them on heavy mountain days as the range of motion they offer has kept me feeling comfortable when big strides are needed (and where some others have failed).

 The 3-layer GORE-TEX Pro provides excellent waterproofing and great breathability while also being comfortable to wear and really durable.
 If needed, there are zippered side vents with Arc’teryx’s WaterTight zippers.

-We really liked some of the practical features they offer too like Cordura PowderCuffs, Keprotec instep patches, and a drawcord so they can be cinched snugly against your boots.
+I really like some of the practical features they offer too like Cordura PowderCuffs, Keprotec instep patches, and a drawcord so they can be cinched snugly against your boots.
 There is a drop seat, a gusseted crotch, and articulated knees to provide a wide range of movement.
 These all help incredibly well when needing to make big strides on steep ascents.

 Extra features include a zippered pocket, suspender loops, and a hidden RECCO reflector.
 The zippered pocket however doesn’t feel particularly well placed and does feel like whatever you put in it droops a bit.

-We found that the regular fit can easily fit a base layer underneath, but if you have larger feet, you may struggle to pull these pants on over your boots.
-Matt actually struggled to pull these rain pants on mid hike and preferred to add them at the start.
+I’ve found that the regular fit can easily fit a base layer underneath, but if you have larger feet, you may struggle to pull these pants on over your boots.
+I’ve actually struggled a couple of times to pull these rain pants on mid hike and so I’ve since preferred to put them on preferred to put them on from the start of a hike.
 So if this is a concern for you, you may find that they’re an ‘all or nothing’ pair.
+That said, they’re comfortable for extended periods.

 Marmot PreCip Eco Pants Full Zip

-We found it is quite challenging to find fault with the Marmot PreCip Eco Pants!
+I’ve found it is quite challenging to pick faults at the Marmot PreCip Eco Pants!
 The ‘Eco’ in the name refers to the steps that Marmot has taken to make these pants as environmentally friendly as possible.

-They have used PFC-free coatings and recycled materials, but these pants are still very durable, and they will keep you warm and dry in the rain.
-We also found the breathability offered is excellent and can be assisted by opening the zips.
+They have used PFC-free coatings and recycled materials, but these pants are still very durable, and they keep you warm and dry in the rain.
+I also find the breathability offered is excellent and this is easily helped by opening the zips.

 They are actually a great pair for summer hikes where you can expect rain storms too.
-They feel pretty lightweight and Matt loves how he’s never felt sweaty wearing them when outdoor temperatures are higher.
+They feel pretty lightweight and I loves how I’ve never felt sweaty wearing them when outdoor temperatures are higher.

 The zip is secured with a press stud at the bottom and a Velcro strip at the top.
 The waist is elasticated, but it can be adjusted if needed using the Velcro strips.
 This makes them feel really comfortable when on, but they also stay in place, which can’t be said for all of the velcro stripped top, full zip pants we tested.

-One thing that really stood out to us was the pockets offered.
+One thing that really stands out to me is the pockets offered.
 While most hiking pants have no pockets these are a notable exception with three zippered pockets.
 The zips are protected by storm flaps to make sure no rain can leak in.

 Columbia Rebel Roamer